 CAN I USE MY DOCTOR WITH MY MEDICARE PLAN?

 If you use an agent, this is something they would make sure happens.
 Not all insurance companies work with all clinics.
 Not all clinics work with all insurance companies.
 Contact us for more information.

 It depends.
-Not all Veterans can access VA benefits and also the VA has a closed formulary so it is possible that a qualified veteran will need a plan to access that medication.
+Not all Veterans can access VA benefits.
+In addition, the VA has a closed prescription drug formulary so it is possible that a qualified veteran will need a plan with coverage for a non-covered medication.
 Contact us for more information.

 Our experienced, licensed agents are knowledgeable about the different types of Medicare health plans and can help assist you in the process of finding a plan to suit your individual needs.
 We offer free informational Medicare workshops throughout the state of Minnesota and free one-on-one meetings with agents where you can ask questions and get personal answers.
 To attend a seminar or set up an appointment call us toll free at 1-800-507-6778 or send us a Message.
 We are here to help you.

 As winter’s chill settles in, many of us find ourselves feeling a bit down.
 The winter blues, or seasonal affective…

 An annuity can be a great way to build wealth and prepare for financial success in the future.
 One of…

 Are you satisfied with your Medicare Advantage plan?
 This is a question to ask yourself regularly.
 Although Medicare plans have…